 There are many types of lasagna dishes in Italian cookery, and in each is wonderful in its own way.
-But to my mind there are two “Ur-lasagne“, each typifying the northern and southern poles of Italian cuisine: lasagne di carnevale from Campania—the lasagne that nonna Angelina made—and lasagne alla bolognese, from Emilia-Romagna or, more precisely, Bologna.
+But to my mind there are two “Ur-lasagne“, each typifying the northern and southern poles of Italian cuisine: Lasagna for Carnival, or lasagna di carnevale from Campania—the kind of lasagna that nonna Angelina made—and Bolognese Lasagna, or lasagne alla bolognese, from Emilia-Romagna or, more precisely, Bologna.
 Both combine creamy and savory layers between large sheets of pasta, but the results, both delicious, are very different.

 Step 1: Make the ragù: This is the real ‘heart’ of the dish that gives the dish its savor.
 Since it takes several hours to make, and benefits from an overnight ‘rest’, better to make your ragù the day before.
-The recipe is posted below.
+The recipe is set out in this post.

-Step 2: Make the pasta: Make fresh egg pasta dough and roll it out into thin sheets following the usual method.
+Step 2: Make the pasta: Make fresh egg pasta dough and roll it out into thin sheets following the master recipe.
 Then cut the sheets into lengths about as long (or wide) as the baking dish in which you plan to bake your lasagne.
 Take care, as the pasta will expand when it is cooked, so cut them just a bit shorter than the actual length or breadth of the pan.
 Since the pasta is not cut into strips as for fettuccine or taglierini, you need not dry the pasta if you’re ready to make the lasagne right away.
 (NB: The true ‘doc’ version of lasagne alla bolognese is made with spinach pasta.
-Will post on this soon.)
+Will post on this one of these days.)

 Step 4: Cook the pasta and assemble the dish: Take your pasta sheets and simmer them, only one or two at a time, in well-salted water for just a minute or two, depending on just how thinly you’ve rolled out your pasta, and how long the pasta has been drying.